 Refrain from building a fire in your fireplace or wood stove for at least 24 hours to allow it to cool before the appointment.
 There is nothing more frustrating to chimney sweeps than to arrive at a customer’s house ready to work and find the system is too hot to service.

-Be home at the appointed time and watch for their arrival.
+Be home at the appointed time to have your chimney cleaned and watch for their arrival.

 Meeting the chimney sweep at the door